develprr/metamatic-blog/_posts/2023-01-05-about-state-management-in-react-based-user-interfaces.markdown

 When you add an item to the cart, you expect that the number of total items grows by one, yet the list of items should be also immediately updated.

-So clearly we have here two components displaying two different data, namely, a summary box or icon showing the total number of your items, and a list component showing the entire list of your items.
+So clearly we have here two components displaying two different data.
+Namely, a summary box or icon showing the total number of your items, and a list component showing the entire list of your items.

-So clearly the summary data can be understood as a derivative of the list data
-- once you have the list data, you can derive also the total number of items out of that data.
+And obviously the summary data can be understood as a derivative of the list data - once you have the list data, you can derive also the total number of items out of that data.

-Therefore it is quite obvious that these two data must be always in sync - when one component is updated with the list data, there is no question that the summary data showing the total number of items in the list must be immediately and without delay or exception up to date with the list.
+Therefore it is quite evident that these two data must be always in sync - when the list component is updated with the list data, there is no question that the summary data showing the total number of items must be immediately updated as well.

 Now, we are approaching the problem that explains why state management libraries exist!